 Can Parrots Eat Guava Seeds?

-Guava seeds are a healthy treat that is safe for parrots to eat.
-They contain vitamin A, which keeps the eyes and immune systems healthy.
-Parrots that don’t consume enough of the vitamin become very sick over time.
-Guava seeds are also a rich source of potassium, keeping blood pressure stable.
+Guava seeds contain vitamin A, which keeps the eyes and immune system healthy.
+Also, guava seeds are a good source of potassium, normalizing fluid and blood pressure levels.

 Can Parrots Eat Guava Skin?

-As with most fruits, many of the nutrients are contained within the guava’s skin.
-For example, guava skin has more phenol and ascorbic acids than peeled guava.
-Similarly, most of the fruit’s vitamin C content can be found in the skin.
+Many nutrients are found in the guava’s skin, which has more phenol and ascorbic acid than peeled guava.
+Similarly, most of the fruit’s vitamin C is near the surface.

 Can Parrots Drink Guava Juice?